isomerpages/moe-canossacatholic/_departments/Physical Education.md

 <b><font color="#eeac0d">Enjoyment</font></b><br>
 Students enjoy and value physical activities and healthy living in a sustainable way.

-Each goal lsited above interact with one another in a well-planned Physical Education curriculum that addresses the understanding, skills, practices abd values desired for each students.
+Each goal lsited above interact with one another in a well-planned Physical Education curriculum that addresses the understanding, skills, practices and values desired for each student.

+Though the PE curriculum focuses on a spiral progression on the students' development of different fundamental motor skills, and manipulative skills safely through a variety of physical settings and different mediums across the levels.
+The students learning experience are oganized according to the following learning areas:

 <br>